 Several Asian television channels replicated Takeshi's Castle exactly, with the same characters, the same system, with a castle and with multiple simultaneous participants.
 You can even think that the Program is Japanese, because even the signs are in the language.

 Several other programs have tried to use Takeshi Castle's premises, we have the famous Ninja Warrior, followed by the floor is lava available on Netflix and many others.
-Do you know any other similar programs?
-Leave it in the comments…
+Do you know of any other similar programs?
+Leave it in the comments...

 Most of them consist of challenges where the loser falls into the water or mud if he makes a mistake.
 Many of the challenges are similar, like the one to spin in Fall Guys.
 There are hundreds of different Takeshi Castle games and challenges.